 So, what are the embossing options when you own a Cameo 4?

 First, you could wait and see if Silhouette releases a new tool for the Cameo 4 and revises their software.

-Second, you could make due with a Silhouette Curio, but do you really want to buy two machines?
+Second, you could make do with a Silhouette Curio, but do you really want to buy two machines?

 If you are deciding whether or not to buy the Cameo 4 in the first place and embossing is on your “must have” list, consider the Cameo 4’s main competitor, the Cricut Maker.

-The Maker has a new set of Quickswap tools with a universal tool body and interchangeable tips that includes tips for debossing/embossing and also for etching.
+The Maker has a new set of Quickswap tools with a universal tool body and interchangeable tips.
+The tips include tips for debossing/embossing and also for etching.

 The Cameo 4 does come with a set of tool adapters to fit tools from older Silhouette machines.
 These adapters also work with third party tools like the Foil Quill and Amy Chomas etching tips.
-While these third party tools expand the functionality of the Cameo 4, they don’t quite cover everything that the Cricut Maker toolset does.
+These third party tools expand the functionality of the Cameo 4.
+But they don’t quite cover everything that the Cricut Maker toolset does.

 image source: youtube.com (Blick Art Materials)